andreashergert1984/homeassistant-addons/jitsi-meet-ha-addon/README.md

 - Port 8000 (HTTP) - Web interface
 - Internet connection for meet.jit.si API

+**Important:** Modern browsers require HTTPS for WebRTC (camera/microphone access) when accessing from non-localhost addresses.

+### Solutions:
+1. **Use the "Open meet.jit.si directly" button** - Opens the meeting in a new tab with HTTPS
+2. **Set up HTTPS reverse proxy** - Use nginx or Home Assistant's built-in ingress with SSL
+3. **Access via localhost** - If you can access at http://127.0.0.1:8000, WebRTC will work

 ## Usage

 1. Open your browser and go to `http://<your-ha-ip>:8000`